joshsukhdeo/excel-autofit-csv/README.md

 - Adds wrap-text to header row (first row), so auto-sizing is only fit to the subsequent data rows.
 - Auto-Resizes columns from the first row to the first completely empty row in the file (to avoid auto-sizing based on unrelated file info tables present at the bottom of certain files)
 - Adjusts size of large auto-sized columns to a maximum width based on the monitor size and number of columns present
+- Freezes header row (first row) so that remains present while scrolling
+- Adds alternating color scheme for odd and even rows
 - Unless manual adjustments are made, there is no save-as prompt for the format modifications performed by the add-in (which cannot be saved in a csv file anyways)

 *Confirmed Excel Version compatibility: **Excel 365 (Windows 10)**